Click on each of the seven individual icons or tiles for more information.

 ART Construction Updates

-Want to know where construction will be this week?
+Want to know which areas have traffic shifts this week?

 Download a .pdf of a weekly construction update for more information.

 Connect with ART on the project's Facebook page.

 The ART buses will be equipped with bike racks on board.

 Check out a photo of the ART bus bike racks on the ART project's Facebook page.

 Central Avenue is full of unique businesses, and they're open and accessible throughout construction.

 Find out more about Central Ave Businesses on the ABQ66.com website.